PAS 78: Contents

-PAS 78 covers the general principles of building an accessible website, along with a discussion of how disabled people use computers and websites.
-The heart of the document covers the Web technologies (HTML, CSS, JavaScript), as well as rich media format (such as PDF, Flash, audio and video).
-The section on testing covers technical testing (page validation) as well as user testing, including testing with disabled people.
+PAS 78 covers the general principles of building an accessible website, and discusses how disabled people use computers and websites.
+The heart of the document covers Web technologies (HTML, CSS, JavaScript) and rich media format (such as PDF, Flash, audio and video).
+The section on testing covers the technical testing, (page validation) user testing, and user testing with disabled people.
 The last section covers contracting external companies, focusing on choosing a website developer.

-The supplementary documentation contains a number of resources including suggested user profiles for building up test cases, success criteria, suggested questions for web design agencies, available accreditation schemes, how to select a content management system and a collection of references including organisations and books about web accessibility.
+The supplementary documentation contains a number of resources, including suggested user profiles for building up test cases, success criteria, suggested questions for web design agencies, available accreditation schemes, how to select a content management system, and a collection of references, such as organisations and books about web accessibility.

 Comparison with Section 508

-Section 508 is part of the US Rehabilitation Act which required Federal Agencies to make their electronic and information technology accessible to people with disabilities.
-It does this by setting out checkpoints that need to be met for a website to be accessible.
+Section 508 is part of the US Rehabilitation Act, which required Federal Agencies to make their electronic and information technology accessible to people with disabilities.
+It does this by setting out required checkpoints for website accessibility.
 This is much like the W3C's Web Content Accessibility Guidelines version 1.0.

-PAS 78 does not define any new standards or guidelines.
-It is an umbrella document, or summary document that describes the use of existing web standards and technologies.
-It currently references the W3C's Web Content Accessibility Guidelines, as well as promoting the use of structured markup, avoiding presentational attributes, and advises the use of CSS layouts.
+PAS 78 is an umbrella document, meaning it does not define any new guidelines or standards, and instead acts as a summary document describing the use of existing web standards and technologies.
+It currently references the W3C's Web Content Accessibility Guidelines, and promotes the use of structured markup, avoiding presentational attributes, and advises the use of CSS layouts.
 In essence, PAS 78 advocates the use of existing web standards.

-Their approach to PDF and Flash is that it should be used when it is the most appropriate formats for delivering content.
-It should be used when it benefits the end user, not the content authors.
+Their approach to PDF and Flash is that it should be used when it is the most appropriate format for delivering content, and that when it benefits the end user, not the authors.